Nant Y Garw Mine

 Map Ref SN

-Possible barracks with the one on the right in the picture has a rectangular slot suggesting the position of machinery.
+Possible barracks, with the one on the right in the picture having a rectangular slot suggesting the position of machinery.

 Remains of Buildings